 The stage left storage room is often used for dimmer rack placement, which makes it difficult to store large scenery units there.
 But if the dimmer racks are located in the far upstage portion of the room, then a large rolling unit can easily move off stage into this room.

 If the 600-amp disconnect (located onstage by the stage left rollup door) is used for dimmer power, 60’ of feeder cable will be needed to reach the dimmer racks in this location.
 If the 400-amp disconnect is used for dimmer power, less than 25 feet of feeder will reach the dimmers, as this disconnect is in close proximity to the dimmer rack location.
 Multi cable may also need to be extended, depending on the length of multi used by the show and the length of any multi extensions the show is carrying.
 There is also an upper deck just above this area that can be used as the control station for lighting, thereby freeing up more space in the room for scenic and prop storage.

-Please note there is a hallway between the stage and the off-left storage room that serves as an emergency exit from the theatre, and must be kept clear and open at all times.
+Please note there is a hallway between the stage and the off-left storage room that serves as an emergency exit from the theatre, and a fire lane against the wall must be kept clear and open at all times.

 On rare occasions, the dimmer racks have been flown in the off-left wings of the stage, but only if the set design will allow space for them.
 In addition, the dimmer bridge stage left extends out from the stage wall about 4 feet at a height of 23 feet.
 The theatre does not have any chain motor hoists available for this purpose.
 With advance notice, we can arrange for the necessary rigging equipment